mhrpatel12/applozic-xamarin-binding/README.md

  **ApplozicXamarinWrapper**

-This is C# binding library which should be user as reference to main project.
+This is C# binding library project for Applozic chat framework.
+This should be use as a native reference project in your main project.

  **XamarinApplozicDemo**

-This is Applozic samaple project using ApplozicXamarinWrapper as reference project.
+This is Applozic sample project using ApplozicXamarinWrapper as reference project.

 # Applozic SDK Integration Steps:

 ####STEP 1: Add Applozic binding project to your main project:

-1. Add ApplozicXamarinWrapper binding ptoject to your solution.
+1. Add ApplozicXamarinWrapper binding project to your solution.

  Your Solution --> Add --> Add Exisitng Project